freedomofpress/securedrop-protocol/docs/protocol.md

 |                                                                                                                                   |                             | $`id \leftarrow^{\$} \text{Rand}()`$  |
 |                                                                                                                                   |                             | $`messages[id] \leftarrow (C, Z, X)`$ |

+> [!NOTE]
+> The source client MUST follow the same procedure for replying to a message
+> from a journalist.

 ### Source or journalist fetches messages IDs

 For a total of $n$ messages: